 |State||Number in Coverage Gap||Share in Coverage Gap who Are:|

 Medicaid and Marketplaces have different rules about household composition and income for eligibility.
 For this analysis, we calculate household membership and income for both Medicaid and Marketplace premium tax credits for each person individually, using the rules for each program.
-For more detail on how we construct Medicaid and Marketplace households and count income, see the detailed technical Appendix A.
+For more detail on how we construct Medicaid and Marketplace households and count income, see the detailed technical Appendix A available here.

-Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but are ineligible for advance premium tax credits in the Health Insurance Exchanges.
-Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status.
-For more detail on the offer imputation used in this analysis, see the technical Appendix C. As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
-To determine whether each individual is eligible for Medicaid, we use each state’s MAGI eligibility level that was effective as of July 2014, updated to reflect state decisions to expand Medicaid as of March 2015.11 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.12
+Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
+Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status and use SIPP to develop a model that predicts offer of ESI, then apply the model to CPS.
+For more detail on the offer imputation used in this analysis, see the technical Appendix C available here.

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.